Subject to Immigration Marriage and Civil Partnerships

 If you are adopted you take the nationality of the adopted parent regardless of whether or not they are married.
 We would need to see your adoption certificate and parents birth certificate if you are adopted and are not using a Passport/ID Card as proof of nationality.

 Getting married or entering into a civil partnership does not give a person an automatic right to stay in the United Kingdom.
-Couples who are subject to immigration control are advised to seek advice from the Home Office and apply for any necessary visas.
+Couples who are subject to immigration control are advised to seek advice from the Home Office and apply for any necessary visas in good time.
+People have been stopped from entering the UK to get married because they do not have a valid entry clearance to enter the UK.
+Remember that although a visa is not required to get married or form a civil partnership a visa or valid entry clearance is usually needed to be legally in the United Kingdom.
+Immigration advisors can be found using GOV.UK (external link)

 You can book an appointment online: